 Jacob Serves Laban for Rachel and Leah

-9 While he was still talking with them, Rachel came with her father's sheep, for she was a shepherd.
-10 When Jacob saw Rachel daughter of his uncle Laban, and Laban's sheep, he went over and rolled the stone away from the mouth of the well and watered his uncle's sheep.
-11 Then Jacob kissed Rachel and began to weep aloud.
-12 He had told Rachel that he was a relative of her father and a son of Rebekah.
-So she ran and told her father.
-13 As soon as Laban heard the news about Jacob, his sister's son, he hurried to meet him.
-He embraced him and kissed him and brought him to his home, and there Jacob told him all these things.
-14 Then Laban said to him, "You are my own flesh and blood."
-After Jacob had stayed with him for a whole month,
+9 While he was yet speaking with them, Rachel came with her father's sheep.
+For she kept them.
+10 And it came to pass, when Jacob saw Rachel the daughter of Laban his mother's brother, and the sheep of Laban his mother's brother, that Jacob went near, and rolled the stone from the well's mouth, and watered the flock of Laban his mother's brother.
+11 And Jacob kissed Rachel, and lifted up his voice, and wept.
+12 And Jacob told Rachel that he was her father's brother, and that he was Rebekah's son.
+And she ran and told her father.
+13 And it came to pass, when Laban heard the tidings of Jacob his sister's son, that he ran to meet him, and embraced him, and kissed him, and brought him to his house.
+And he told Laban all these things.
+14 And Laban said to him, Surely thou art my bone and my flesh.
+And he abode with him the space of a month.

 The Children Born to Jacob